-As a Medicaid provider, you have the opportunity to improve the health and well-being of more than a million Coloradans.
-Medicaid is more than health insurance – it is a vital public service, helping almost one in five Colorado citizens stay healthy or move towards better health.
+As a Health First Colorado (Colorado's Medicaid Program) provider, you have the opportunity to improve the health and well-being of more than a million Coloradans.
+Health First Colorado is more than health insurance – it is a vital public service, helping almost one in five Colorado citizens stay healthy or move towards better health.

 - Pregnant women

 - Low income children and adults

 - Public health programs are where families turn for health care when faced with unemployment or loss of employer-based health coverage.